Jeangowhy/opendocs/OnJava8.md

 [7, 8, 9, 11 , 1 3, 1 5, 1 8]
 */
 ```
-In Randoms. java , we didn’t have to define any variables at all, but here we have
+In Randoms.java , we didn’t have to define any variables at all, but here we have
 three: rand , rints and r .
 The code is further complicated bythe fact that nextInt( )
 has no option for a lower bound—its built-in lower bound is always zero, so we must
 generate extra values and filter out the ones that are less than five.

 Notice how you must study the code to figure out what’s going on, whereas in
-Randoms. java , the code just tells you what it’s doing.
+Randoms.java , the code just tells you what it’s doing.
 This clarity is one of the
 most compelling reasons for using Java 8 streams.

-Explicitly writing the mechanics of iteration as in ImperativeRandoms. java is
+Explicitly writing the mechanics of iteration as in ImperativeRandoms.java is
 called externaliteration.
 In Randoms , you don’t see any ofthese mechanisms and so
 it is called internaliteration, a core characteristic ofstreams programming.
 Internal
 iteration produces more readable code, but it also makes it easier to use multiple